-A copy of this packet must also be filed with the Student Services Office.
+A copy of the entire packet given to your Committee must be provided to the Student Services Office.

 The student must obtain from the Student Services Office the Intradepartmental Review form or through the Departmental web site.
 The form will be completed by the Committee Chairperson during IDR.
 During the session the student and committee plan the training needs and opportunities best suited to the doctoral research identified by the student.
 The student is responsible for giving a copy of the signed checklist to each member of the IDR committee and filing a copy with the Student Services Office.